 How To Get Your Will Deed Notarised

-Notarization is the process that assures the document between the parties of a transaction is authentic, free from any fraud and can be trusted.
-A notary officer is appointed by the State or Central Government on this behalf to do the notarization of documents which includes verification, certification or attestation of documents.
+Notarization is the process that assures the document between the parties of a transaction is authentic, free from any fraud, and can be trusted.
+The State or Central Government appoints a notary officer on its behalf to perform the notarization of documents, which includes verification, certification, or attestation of documents.
+For a sensitive case such as a Will deed, notarization provides an added legal protection, which could assist in averting property inheritance or succession disputes in the future.

 You can also read: Benefits of Notarization

-For the notarization of a Will, you will require to take 2 witnesses along with you who will sign in your presence declaring that you have made this Will having a sound mind, voluntarily and you’re a major i. e. above 18 years of age.
+For the notarization of a Will, you will be required to take 2 witnesses along with you who will sign in your presence, declaring that you have made this Will having a sound mind, voluntarily, and you are a major, i.e., above 18 years of age.
 It is mandatory to get it signed by two witnesses who are also of sound mind and above 18 years of age.
+The credibility of witnesses is most important; they should be independent and should not be the beneficiaries of the Will because this reduces most of the challenges that may yet be brought against the validity of the Will.

-One practical tip: Make sure your witnesses are known and mature enough to understand the process and what they are doing.
-Sometimes notary officers deny accepting a 20-year-old person as a witness with the concern of future challenges like if a Will gets contested in the future.
+A small piece of advice: You must be sure that your witnesses are familiar and old enough to grasp the procedure and what they are witnessing and doing.
+Sometimes notary officers deny accepting a 20-year-old person as a witness with the concern of future challenges, like if a Will gets contested in the future.

 Documents required: